Shivanikanodia/Fraud-Detection-Engine-/README.md

 ##  Model Deployment and Model Hosting:

-Saved the XGBoost model as a .pkl file since it provided the best balance between precision and recall.
-Developed a lightweight API service to accept new inputs and return predictions instantly and packaged using dockerfile to allow users to access host server from anywhere
+- Saved the XGBoost model as a .pkl file since it provided the best balance between precision and recall.
+- Developed a lightweight API service to accept new inputs and return predictions instantly and packaged using dockerfile to allow users to access host server from anywhere.

-The deployment pipeline extends the training pipeline and implements a continuous deployment workflow.
+- The deployment pipeline extends the training pipeline and implements a continuous deployment workflow.
 It preps the input data, trains a model, and  return predictions.

-The FastAPI layer strictly validates schema and enforces feature ordering to prevent training–serving skew using pydantic.
+- The FastAPI layer strictly validates schema and enforces feature ordering to prevent training–serving skew using pydantic.

 <img width="1282" height="430" alt="image" src="https://github.com/user-attachments/assets/5e837d58-88b0-4a6a-8375-fbf5083d4a6a" />

 ---

-**Merchants, Compromised Acccounts and Peak Hours to Watch out:**

-- As result Uber, Lyft, Ebay.com, Walmart, discount, Gap and Sears consistently appeared in list where Fraud transaction volume were high.
-This evidented from the temporal analysis where hours like 12:00 AM, 01:00 AM and 03:00 AM were targeted mostly and these specific merchants showed fraudulent activity indicating low monitoring hours or bot testing.
-- Some Account Numbers appeared consistently among these hours for similar merchants, Requires deliberate monitoring and strong verification.

 #### Fraud Detection UI:

 <img width="1161" height="590" alt="Screenshot 2025-12-25 at 23 35 23" src="https://github.com/user-attachments/assets/f9e69fae-a357-455c-a0ae-460d26a10519" />

-The UI Takes User inputs on transaction_amount, Merchant Category, Transaction_time, Zip Code and State, which sends the request to preodict @post at endpoint, which then return backs to predictions using Xgboost model (using preprocessing inside pipeline).
+The UI Takes User inputs on transaction_amount, Merchant Category, Transaction_time, Zip Code and State, which sends the request to predict @post at endpoint, which then return backs to predictions using Xgboost model (using preprocessing pipeline).

 #### Results:

 <img width="1038" height="302" alt="Screenshot 2025-12-25 at 23 34 14" src="https://github.com/user-attachments/assets/07a30532-4e44-4288-87e5-563949ba3968" />

-The Model then works on engineering features, apply distance calculation and returns predictions based on logics.
+The Model then works on engineering features, apply distance calculation and returns predictions based on logic provided.

 ### FUTURE IMPORTANT:

 - Working on creating AI agent Interface which help risk team and customers to list important features like Transaction_id, Transaction_Amount, Merchant_name, Transaction_Hour, Merchant_Location, Transation Channel.
 - AI would use SHAP Explainations and sends those inputs to API Endpoint and will respond based on model behaviour, ensuring sensitivty, data privacy and compliance.

-**1.Monitoring & Observability:**
+**Monitoring & Observability:**

 Performance: precision/recall/Recall@k

-**2. Logging & Audit:**

-Log request payload fingerprints, feature values (hashed for PII), model/feature versions, decision, explanation, and outcome.
-Retain inference logs with trace IDs to training rows (data lineage).
-Privacy: redact PII, tokenize identifiers.